spring-iitd/Cellular-Security/docs/divyanka-docs/implement-network-slicing.md

 sudo ./open5gs-amfd &

 ```
-2. **Open the WebUI to add subscribers:** From our initial configuration, we know that our `mcc: 999` and `mnc: 70` so our IMSI number will always follow the format <mcc><mnc><rest>.
+2. **Open the WebUI to add subscribers:** From our initial configuration, we know that our `mcc: 999` and `mnc: 70` so our IMSI number will always follow the format <mcc><mnc><identifier>.
 So, let's add subscribers with the following information, when not mentioned, use default settings:
 	1. `IMSI: 999705210000011`, `DNN/APN: internet`
 	2. `IMSI: 999705210000021`, `DNN/APN: iot`
 	3. `IMSI: 999705210000031`, `DNN/APN: edge`